spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ---
 title: Stability and Reliability
 subTitle: Cloud Native Production Readiness Part 1
-cover: whatever.jpg
+cover: stability.jpeg
 category: "cloud-native"
 publish: "true"
 ---

 What does it mean for an application to be production ready?
 Thankfully industry leaders a lot smarter than me have given this a lot of thought!

-If you havn't come across these resources yet, I would definitely recommend going through them before reading this post:
+If you havn't come across these resources yet, it is recommended  to go through them before reading this post:

 - 📹 [Building Production Ready Application][production-ready-talk] by Michael Kehoe
 - 📕 [Production-Ready Microservices][production-readiness-book] by Susan J. Fowler